FontManager/font-manager/README.md

 # Work in progress - GTK 4 port

-To build available widgets:
+To build:

     meson setup build
-    ninja -C build test
+    ninja -C build

-Running the test target will open a small launcher application which lists available widgets and allows running them.
+    ./build/tests/updatedb

+    ./build/src/font-manager/font-manager

+    or

+    ./build/src/font-viewer/font-viewer

+Keep in mind that while close not everything is complete.
+Most things work but something not working is not necessarily a bug, it's most likely just not ported/implemented yet.

+If in doubt please ask in issue #286 before filing a bug report.

-Note : This branch currently requires GTK >= 4.8 and Vala >= 0.56.3 to build.
+Note : This branch currently requires GTK >= 4.10 and Vala >= 0.56.3 to build.